Manual invitation creation

 Although MIRACL Trust implements a general purpose email verification it is no one-size-fits-all solution.
-That is why any verification flow can be implemented using the pluggable verification mechanism exposed by the MIRACL Trust platform.
+That is why any verification flow can be implemented using the custom user verification mechanism exposed by the MIRACL Trust platform.

 Here are some options for verification flows.